Tulia Ackson: Career

-Ackson joined the University of Dar es Salaam in 2001 where she started to work as a Postgraduate Teaching Assistant.
-She was promoted in 2004 to an Assistant Lecturer after successful completion of her master's degree in Law.
-In 2007 she was promoted to a lecturer after obtaining a Doctorate.
+Ackson joined the University of Dar es Salaam in 2001 as a postgraduate teaching assistant.
+She was promoted in 2004 to an assistant lecturer after successful completion of her master's degree in Law.
+In 2007 she was promoted to a lecturer after obtaining a doctorate.
 In 2009 she became the Associate Dean of the University of Dar es Salaam School of Law and served in that position for a total of six years, thus, two terms of three years consecutively.
-She was promoted to a Senior Lecturer in 2011.
+She was promoted to a senior lecturer in 2011.
 In February 2014 Ackson was appointed by the President of Tanzania, Jakaya Kikwete, as a member of the first Constituent Assembly of Tanzania, representing higher learning institutions.
 She is a Member of Tanganyika Law Society, East African Law Society, and Southern African Development Law Society.

 Ackson is an expert in social security law, labour law, wildlife management laws, trusts, probate and administration of estates law, project financing and mining law.

-Ackson's experience also includes general commercial agreements, such as joint ventures, agency agreements, distributorship agreements, service agreements, mergers and acquisitions, Initial Public Offerings, Management Buy-Outs, employment, commercial and competition law.
+Ackson's experience also includes general commercial agreements, such as joint ventures, agency agreements, distributorship agreements, service agreements, mergers and acquisitions, initial public offerings, management buy-outs, employment, commercial and competition law.

 Ackson is a practitioner with over 10 years' experience in employment law.
 She regularly writes articles and talks on employment law matters and her practice covers all aspects of Tanzania employment law, from hiring, to firing, to handling disputes between employers and employees.

 She was appointed 7th Speaker of the National Assembly on 1 February 2022.

 Presidential appointments

 Ackson was appointed by President Jakaya Kikwete as Deputy Attorney General, serving from 9 September 2015 to 15 November 2015.

-On 16 November 2015 Ackson Mwansasu was appointed as a Member of Parliament by President John Magufuli.
+On 16 November 2015 Ackson Mwansasu was appointed a Member of Parliament by President John Magufuli.